AleksandarHaber/Linear-Quadratic-Regulator-Optimal-Control-in-Cpp-From-Scratch-by-Using-Newton-Method/README.md

 # Linear-Quadratic-Regulator-Optimal-Control-in-Cpp-From-Scratch-by-Using-Newton-Method

+FIRST, READ THE LICENSE AT THE END OF THIS FILE.

 We implemented a solution of the Linear Quadratic Regulator (LQR) Optimal Control problem in C++.
 We use the Newton method to solve the Riccati equation and to compute the solution.
 The webpage tutorial explaining this implementation is given here:

 https://aleksandarhaber.com/implementation-of-the-solution-of-the-linear-quadratic-regulator-lqr-control-algorithm-in-c-by-using-the-eigen-matrix-library/